kulvirs/Concurrency-A2/vector-clocks/README.md

 Further details of this algorithm are described in [Chapter 3](http://book.mixu.net/distsys/time.html) of *Distributed Systems - for fun and profit*.

 ## Implementation
 The vector clock simulation is implemented in `vc.go`.
 Each node in the distributed system is modelled as a goroutine called `node` that communicates with other "nodes" through channels.
-Each node maintains its own vector clock and updates it as events occur.
+Each node maintains its own vector clock (an array of integers) and updates it as events occur.
 The program reads input from `stdin` to determine the ordering of events at each node as well as when messages should be sent between nodes.
 The constant, `numProcesses` indicates the number of nodes that are running concurrently in the program.
 This is currently set to 3 but can be changed if we wish to test with more nodes.

 ### Input